 - administering and enforcing a wide variety of legislation regulating a diverse range of consumer issues;

 - providing information to consumers, traders, tenants, landlords and property managers regarding their rights and obligations;

-- providing dispute resolution services to traders, consumers, tenants and property owners across a range of areas;
+- assisting consumers, tenants and property owners to resolve disputes across a range of areas;

 - discouraging behaviour that promotes unfair competition based upon misleading claims or deceptive conduct;